cfpb/design-system/docs/foundation/logo.md

           <div class="content-33 content-first" markdown="1">

-          The Spanish logo should be used for Spanish language materials, such as websites and microsites, publications, aand signage.
+          The Spanish logo should be used for Spanish language materials, such as websites and microsites, publications, and signage.

           This is applicable for the horizontal, vertical, and small execution lockups.